-rope wound around crowbar crowbar Reinforced Bucket safety hook 6 Do not overload buckets.
-Use buckets reinforced with flat iron.
+Reinforced Bucket

 Overloaded buckets can tilt easily and the rope wears out quicker.

-7 Never urinate or defaecate inside the well, but exit the well for these purposes.
-Excreta will contaminate the water of the well.
+Excreta will comminate the water of the well.

+purposes.
 8 Do not let your fingers enter the pulley when being pulled up.
 The pulley can hurt your hand badly.
 DANGER for your fingers!!!
 9 If you get wet during work in the well, immediately take off the wet clothes after leaving the well and put on dry ones.
 Take an extra set of clothes with you for this purpose.
 Drink enough water.
 Women should take special care.
 Wet clothes on the body, especially if exposed to wind or draft, can cause sicknesses of the kidneys, urinary tract and female reproductive organs.
 The bad effects are not felt immediately, only later.
 10 Keep the danger of bad air in mind.
-See 8.22 11 Use the safety belt in any dangerous situation like bad air, work under water, etc. See 8.22 D) S afety through Good Communication ·
+See 8.22 11 Use the safety belt in any dangerous situation like bad air, work under water, etc. See 8.22

+D) Safety through Good Communication